The Pacific Republic: Central America’s Green and Pleasant Land

 I must Create a System or be enslav’d by another Man’s

 In speaking of the basic aims of his art, Blake says: “The Nature of my Work is Visionary or Imaginative.
 This world of Imagination is the world of Eternity.
 There Exist in that Eternal World the Permanent Realities of Every Thing which we see reflected in this Vegetable Glass of Nature.”
 Thus art was to him not only a means of communicating his own beliefs to others, but actually a primary source of knowledge concerning the divine plan.
-He defined poetry, painting, and music as “the three Powers in Man of converting with Paradise, which the flood did not Sweep away.”
+He defined poetry, painting, and music as “the three Powers in Man of conversing with Paradise, which the flood did not Sweep away.”

 How the Sleep of Imagination Produces Dissociation